mpsilfve/pcfp-data/src/README.md

 walking      PCPLE;PRES
 ```

-and the objective is to fill in the missing forms in all the paradigms
+and the objective is to fill in the missing forms in all the tables

 ```
 walk         V;INF